Charles J. Homer, MD, MPH

 Shelly and her husband Ben are long time supporters of Boston Medical Center’s Grow Clinic and Program for Integrative Medicine.
 They have two high school age children, with whom they have travelled the world (7 continents).
 Besides family, in her spare time Shelly enjoys yoga, meditation, walking her dog on the beach, and skiing.

-Shelly became the Advisory Board Chair at Children’s HealthWatch in January 2016.
+Shelly was the Advisory Board Chair at Children’s HealthWatch from 2015-2018.

 Karen Charles Peterson has been an Advisory Board member since 2017.
 She is Commissioner of the Department of Telecommunications and Cable, where she serves as the principle communications regulator for the Commonwealth of Massachusetts.
 In addition to her duties at the Department, Commissioner Charles Peterson is an active board member of the North American Numbering Council, and a member of the Telecommunications Committee of the National Association of Regulatory Utility Commissioners.
 Commissioner Charles Peterson is also involved in broadband policy development, and is a member of both the Massachusetts Broadband Institute and the FCC’s Broadband Deployment Advisory Committee.
 Prior to her appointment as Commissioner in 2014, Karen joined the Department as its Chief of Staff in 2012.
 Karen brings to the Department years of leadership experience in both city and state government, having served as Chief of Staff for the Registry of Motor Vehicles, the Executive Office of Transportation, and the Massachusetts Bay Transit Authority.
 Before joining government, Karen was a producer for the award-winning news program, Greater Boston with Emily Rooney on WGBH.
 A graduate of Suffolk University and the Center for Women in Politics and Public Policy at the University of Massachusetts, Boston, Karen remains active and involved in the local Boston community where she lives with her husband, Kevin C. Peterson.